pyeventsourcing/eventsourcing/README.md

 calls to publish events do not return until all event subscribers have returned.

+**Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method.

-**Abstract Base Classes** — For domain models, infrastructure, and applications that make use of those models and that infrastructure.
-For
+**Abstract Base Classes** — For domain events, domain entities, entity repositories, strategies, stored event repositories infrastructure, and applications.

-instance: the Application class helps by constructing an event store, and a persistence subscriber that uses the event store; the repository base class constructs the event player for a repository; and the domain event base class can provide itself with a unique domain event ID.
-There is a UML class diagram which which shows the core classes and their relationships in the Design section (see below).
+**Archived Logs, Notification Logs** - Provides a way of reading a long sequence of events in a highly scalable manner.
+Includes a notification logger that writes an event sourced log that can be indexed with a contiguous integer sequence, and a log reader implemented as a generator that selects a part of a sequence using Python's list slice syntax.

-**Time-Bucketed Logs** — Provide a way of writing an indefinitely long stream of events in a highly scalable manner.
+**Time-Bucketed Logs** — Provides a way of writing a long stream of events in a highly scalable manner.
 Includes log objects, logged message events and a log reader implemented as a generator that can span across many many buckets.
 For example, a domain event log